Skip to content

 The top search box searches files and folders by name in the current workspace.

-You can click the search box directly or use Ctrl + K to open the search dialog.
-In the dialog, you can switch between "all / files only / folders only", and quickly filter by images, videos, music, documents, spreadsheets, presentations, archives, code, and others.
-Use arrow keys to select results and Enter to open.
+You can click the search box directly or use Ctrl + K to open the search panel.
+In the panel, you can switch between "all / files only / folders only", quickly filter by images, videos, music, documents, spreadsheets, presentations, archives, code, and others, and select one or more tags.

 The left side also has quick entries for common types such as images, videos, music, and documents.
 Clicking one still searches by file category inside the current workspace.